rust-lang/rust/src/doc/rustc/src/platform-support/pc-windows-gnullvm.md

 ## Requirements

-The easiest way to obtain these targets is cross-compilation but native build from `x86_64-pc-windows-gnu` is possible with few hacks which I don't recommend.
+The easiest way to obtain these targets is cross-compilation, but native build from `x86_64-pc-windows-gnu` is possible with few hacks which I don't recommend.
 Std support is expected to be on pair with `*-pc-windows-gnu`.

 Binaries for this target should be at least on pair with `*-pc-windows-gnu` in terms of requirements and functionality.